 You can spend that “free” hour or more in any way you choose, but it’s vital that you spend a solid eight hours writing and working in your business.
 So treat your writing as seriously as you would a job.

 (This isn’t a problem for most home business writers, who tend to over-work, but that’s another story.)

 3. Invest in your business – but don’t go into debt for your business

 When your writing is your business, invest in it.
 Buy the computers, software, and the communications equipment you need.
-Invest in training, too.
+Make sure to invest in yourself and sharpen your writing skills, too.
 No training you do will ever be wasted, and it’s essential so you become a business person as well as a writer.